sakchan/webboard/README.md

 #webboard for student

-The basic webboard help my student to understnad how to write PHP
+The basic webboard help my student to understand how to write PHP